 - Interest rates: 15-year mortgages come with lower interest rates, which means you can save money in the long run.
 However, you have to go back to the first bullet and ask yourself, even if I’d like to save money through a lower interest rate, can I actually afford higher monthly payments?

-How to Apply for a 30-Year Mortgage?
+How Do You Apply for a 30-Year Mortgage?

-When applying for a 30-year mortgage from any of the above companies, you’ll find that though the process can seem nerve-wracking, it’s actually pretty straightforward.
+When applying for a 30-year mortgage from any of the above companies, you’ll find that though the process can seem nerve-wracking, it’s generally pretty straightforward.
 If you’re serious about getting a mortgage, most of these sites offer quotes and possible pre-qualification in a matter of minutes, so all you need to be prepared to do is enter the following information:

 - Name, date of birth